bx-sh/specs.sh/README.md

 ## Shared code

-If you find that your spec files have a lot of redundancy, e.g. they all start with:
+You may find that your spec files have a lot of redundancy between them, e.g. loading the same dependencies:

 ```sh
 source "dependency1.sh"